skupperproject/refdog/terminology.md

 ### Platforms

-## Skupper services and ports
+## Skupper service bindings

-It's important to understand that site-to-site links are distinct from service-to-service connections.
+Site-to-site links are distinct from service-to-service connections.
 Site links form the underlying transport for your network.
 Service connections are carried on top of this transport.

 In this example, sites "west" and "east" have links to site "central".
 Workload "frontend" is running on "west", and workload "backend" on